jameshfisher/jameshfisher.com/_posts/2017-02-09-how-to-wake-up-earlier.md

 ---
-title: "How to wake up earlier"
+title: How to wake up earlier
+tags:
+  - productivity
+  - personal
+taggedAt: '2024-03-26'
 ---

 To understand how to change my routine, I should first understand how my previous routine was governed.